-Renovation of an historically listed building can be tricky especially when the building is more than 100 years old.
+Renovation of a historical listed building can be tricky - especially when it is more than a hundred years old.

-An historic covered market in Oslo, the Norwegian capital, has been restored to its original glory while adding modern features in lighting, green plants and water mirrors.
+A historic covered market in Oslo has been restored to its original glory and received additions such as modern lighting, vegetation and water features.

-The market hall is an historically-listed building called Østbanehallen when it was built in 1882.
-The new hall, called "Ø", is now a kind of indoor "piazza" where people gather to meet, shop and eat.
+The market hall is a historical listed building, which was called Østbanehallen when it was built, in 1882.
+The new hall, called "Ø", is a kind of indoor "piazza" where people gather to meet, shop and eat.

 The new hall has many eateries, placing a great demand on ventilation systems.
-The lighting concept "sunrise" is a concept implemented in both the indoor and outdoor lighting plan.
-The goal has been to merge the feeling of sunrise in the old hall with the modern expression of the interiors.
+The lighting concept of "sunrise" was implemented in both the indoor and outdoor lighting plan.
+The ambition was to blend a sense of sunrise in the old hall with the modern expression of the interior.